nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Deleting a group: `delete group`

-Removes a group from a selected course.
+This removes a group from your selected course.

 **Command Format:**